Alice Kyteler: Significance

 In the late thirteenth and fourteenth century, heresy was considered as evidence of the struggle with the devil, with the "dangers" of witchcraft voiced by the papacy in Avignon.

 Pope John XXII listed witchcraft as heresy in his bull Super illius specula.
 Kyteler's was one of the first European witchcraft trials and followed closely on the election of this pope (1316–1334).

 Kyteler's case appears to involve the first recorded claim of a witch lying with her incubus.
 Annales Hiberniae state that:

 Ricardus Ledered, episcopus Ossoriensis, citavit Aliciam Ketil, ut se purgaret de heretica pravitate; quae magiae convicta est, nam certo comprobatum est, quendam demonem incubum (nomine Robin Artisson) concubuisse cum ea ... – that is, that Kyteler had intercourse with a demon named as "Robin Artisson".
 This case was also the first to treat the accused parties as an organized group or coven as opposed to individuals.
-Additionally, it was the first cased of convicted heresy resulting in the death sentence in Ireland.
+Additionally, it was the first case of convicted heresy resulting in the death sentence in Ireland.

 Considering how Kyteler and her followers were the first people to be condemned for witchcraft in Ireland, this case set the precedent for how all following witchcraft and heresy cases would be executed.
-The act of burning witches in Ireland lasted until 1895.

 References in media

 "Lady Kyteler" figures in William Butler Yeats' poem "Nineteen Hundred and Nineteen":

 The Stone, a novel about the times of Alice Kyteler, was published in 2008, written by a Kilkenny woman named Claire Nolan.
 A musical version of The Stone, based on Nolan's book, premiered in Kilkenny in 2011.

 Robin Morgan wrote a novel, The Burning Time, (Melville House, 2006; ISBN 978-1-933633-00-8) about Alice Kyteler.

 A short story by Emma Donoghue, 'Looking for Petronilla', tells the story of Alice Kyteler and her maid.
 The story appears in the collection The Woman Who Gave Birth to Rabbits (Virago, 2002).

-The Kyteler Witch is a novel that explores the relationship between Petronella de Meath and her employer Lady Alice Kyteler, written by Candace Muncy Poole, 2014.
+The Kyteler Witch is a novel that explores the relationship between Petronella de Meath and her employer Lady Alice Kyteler, written by Candace Muncy Poole, in 2014.

 The trial is mentioned in Umberto Eco's novel The Name of the Rose in a conversation between William of Baskerville and Abo the abbot.

 The feminist art piece by Judy Chicago, The Dinner Party, features a place setting for Petronella de Meath.
 The plate features the image of a book, a candle, a bell, and a cauldron.
 All of these items are encapsulated by fire.

 The trial is mentioned in papal chaplain Martin of Troppau's Chronicles of Popes and Emperors.

+Bright I Burn is a novel retelling Alice Kyteler's life as seen through her own eyes.
+The book was written by Molly Aitken and published by Canongate Books in 2024.